A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Validated numerical methods for pseudospectra

 \subsection{Some additional future directions}

 The authors hope that the method presented here opens up new possibilities for studying spectral theory of non-selfadjoint operators using computer-assisted proof.
 We feel that there still remain some interesting open avenues for further refinement and extension of the method.
-Possibilities include: \begin{itemize} \item[(a)] Extension to spectrum of unbounded operators, e.g., to differential operators appearing in PDE, the idea being that in this setting it is likely much easier computationally to work at level of (usually unbounded) generators than to work with time-integrated semigroups; \item[(b)] Proper analysis of the computational cost of the method in this paper versus other methods, e.g., pointwise bounds on resolvent norms; and \item[(c)] Improvements to the technical implementation, e.g., automating the discovery of curves $\gamma$ isolating eigenvalues as in Lemma \ref{lem:subharmonic2} or adaptive step-sizing when deriving a discrete mesh for these curves. \end{itemize}
+Possibilities include: \begin{itemize} \item[(a)] Extension to spectrum of unbounded operators, e.g., to differential operators appearing in PDE, the idea being that in this setting it is likely much easier computationally to work at level of (usually unbounded) generators than to work with time-integrated semigroups; \item[(b)] Proper analysis of the computational cost of the method in this paper versus other methods, e.g., pointwise bounds on resolvent norms; \item[(c)] Comparison of the pseudospectral enclosures obtained for different truncation schemes (i.e., choices of $\tilde{A}$); and \item[(d)] Improvements to the technical implementation, e.g., automating the discovery of curves $\gamma$ isolating eigenvalues as in Lemma \ref{lem:subharmonic2} or adaptive step-sizing when deriving a discrete mesh for these curves. \end{itemize}

-{ We close with some final comments on future applications to transfer operators.
-The framework we use is standard in modern spectral approaches to the study of chaotic dynamical systems, with applications including Anosov / Axiom A diffeomorphisms and flows.
-While constructions vary in technical detail, they typically share two key features: (i) a Banach space on which the transfer or Koopman operator acts quasicompactly and displays spectral gaps; and (ii) a weaker topology, where approximations and projections are most naturally defined.

-The pseudospectral approach put forward in this paper is broadly applicable to these frameworks, and turns the problem of discovering, counting and estimating resonances into a computational one.
-In particular, our assumptions accommodate situations where finite-rank approximations do not converge in the strong norm topology, allowing for considerable flexibility in the construction of approximations.